Dementia

 FAST Functional Assessment Staging Test

-FTD Frontotemporal dementia
+FTD frontotemporal dementia

 GDS Geriatric Depression Scale

-IADL Instrumental activities of daily living
+IADL instrumental activities of daily living

-MCI Mild cognitive impairment
+MCI mild cognitive impairment

-Mini-COG Mini-Cognitive
+Mini-Cog Mini-Cognitive

-PDD Parkinson’s disease
+PDD Parkinson disease

 SLUMS St. Louis University Mental Status Exam

-VaD Vascular dementia
+VaD vascular dementia

 ZBI Zarit Burden Interview